Peidyen/TidyHAR/CodeBook.md

 fullData$activity <- as.factor(fullData$activity)
 fullData$subject <- as.factor(fullData$subject)
 ```

+### Criteria # 5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-### Aggregate the data
+### Aggregate the data by variable and subject.
 ```
 tidy = aggregate(fullData, by=list(activity = fullData$activity, subject=fullData$subject), mean)
 ```

-# The mean of these two columns have no meaning.
+### The mean of these two columns have no meaning.
 ```
 tidy[,90] = NULL
 tidy[,89] = NULL